 Section 373.199(7), F.S. requires the Northwest Florida Water Management District (District) to annually update the Florida Forever Five-Year Work Plan.
-To date, this is the 15th annual update of the 2001 Florida Forever Five-Year Work Plan.
+To date, this is the 16th annual update of the 2001 Florida Forever Five-Year Work Plan.
 Since 2006 this plan has been presented as a separate chapter in the Consolidated Annual Report as required by section 373.036(7), F.S.
-This plan contains information on projects eligible to receive funding under the Florida Forever Act and also reports on land management activities, lands surplused or exchanged and the progress of funding, staffing and resource management of projects for which the District is responsible.
+This plan contains information on projects eligible to receive funding under the Florida Forever Act and Land Acquisition Trust Fund and also reports on land management activities, lands surplused or exchanged and the progress of funding, staffing and resource management of projects for which the District is responsible.
+This plan also applies to land acquisition funds deposited into the Land Acquisition Trust Fund pursuant to s.28(a), Art.
+X of the State Constitution.